pnpm/pnpm.io/src/docs/usage/pnpm-cli.md

 Removes unreferenced (extraneous, orphan) packages from the store.

-## server
+## server start

-Added in v1.24.0
+Added in: v1.30.0

 > Stability: Experimental

-Starts a service that does all interactions with the store.
+Starts a server that does all interactions with the store.
-Other commands will delegate any store-related tasks to this service.
+Other commands will delegate any store-related tasks to this server.

 Related configs:

+### background

+* Default: **false**
+* Type: **Boolean**

+Runs the server in the background.

 ### protocol